Balanced Low-Complexity and Flexible Error-Correction List Flip Decoding for Polar Codes: Simulation Results and Discussions

-Fig. 8 and Fig. 9 show the FER performance and average CNP of the D-SCLF-2 (24 distributed CRC bits and $f_{\beta=0.4}$ and PC-DSCLF-2 (8 PC bits and 16 undistributed CRC bits and $f_{\beta=0.4}^*$), respectively.
-For the sake of illustration, we define $CNP_{SCL}$ as the CNP of a standard SCL decoding algorithm.
-As $E_b/N_0$ is increased, the average CNP converges to $CNP_{SCL}$ regardless of rate and decoding algorithm.
-In all cases, our PC-SCLF decoding algorithm converges to $CNP_{SCL}$ quicker than D-SCLF decoding algorithm.
-Specially, our PC-SCLF (T=15 and L=4) decoding shows up to $\frac{14.1-6.9}{14.1}=51.1\%$ average CNP gain with respect to the D-SCLF (T=15 and L=4) decoding, for PC(512, 256+24).
+To demonstrate the effectiveness of the PC-DSCLF decoder, we present Figure~\ref{fig8} and Figure~\ref{fig9}, which show the FER performance and $D$ of the D-SCLF2 (24 distributed CRC bits and $f_{\beta=0.4}$) and PC-DSCLF2 (8 PC bits, 16 undistributed CRC bits, and $f_{\beta=0.4}^*$), respectively.
+For the sake of illustration, we define $D_{SCL}$ as the $D$ of a standard SCL decoder.
+As $E_b/N_0$ increases, $D$ converges to $D_{SCL}$ regardless of the code rate or decoder.
+In all cases, our PC-DSCLF decoder converges to $D_{SCL}$ faster than the D-SCLF decoder.
+Specifically, our PC-DSCLF decoder ($T=15$ and $L=4$) achieves up to a $\frac{14.1-6.9}{14.1}=51.1\%$ reduction in $D$ compared to the D-SCLF decoder ($T=15$ and $L=4$) for PC(512, 256+24).

-Fig. 10 and Fig. 11 show the FER performance and average CNP of CA-SCL (24 distributed CRC bits) and PC-DSCLF-2 (8 PC bits and 16 undistributed CRC bits), respectively.
-By only three additional decoding attempts, PC-DSCLF-2 decoder can obtain a similar FER performance with the one of CA-SCL decoder with $L=8$, while having a similar average CNP with the one of CA-SCL decoder with $L=4$, for $PC(512, 256+24)$.
-Although the PC-SCLF decoder further improves FER performance at the cost of computation complexity with the $T$ increases, the PC-SCLF decoder with $T=15$ still has a significantly lower computation complexity and a better FER performance than CA-SCL decoder with $L=8$.
-Therefore, our PC-DSCLF decoder with low complexity and storage space can achieve the error-correction performance of CA-SCL decoder with a large complexity and storage space, which means PC-DSCLF decoder is an effective low-complexity and high-performance polar decoder.
+To further illustrate the performance advantages of the PC-DSCLF decoder, we present Figure~\ref{fig10} and Figure~\ref{fig11}, which show the FER performance and $D$ of the CA-SCL decoder (24 distributed CRC bits) and the PC-DSCLF2 decoder (8 PC bits and 16 undistributed CRC bits), respectively.
+With only three additional decoding attempts, the PC-DSCLF2 decoder achieves FER performance comparable to that of the CA-SCL decoder with $L=8$, while maintaining a similar $D$ to that of the CA-SCL decoder with $L=4$, for $PC(512, 256+24)$.
+Furthermore, the PC-DSCLF decoder with $T=15$ demonstrates significantly lower computational complexity and better FER performance compared to the CA-SCL decoder with $L=8$.
+Thus, the PC-DSCLF decoder, with its low computational complexity and reduced storage requirements, achieves the error-correction performance of the CA-SCL decoder, which has higher computational complexity and larger storage requirements.

-Based on the above results, we can get: (1) The simplified flip metric designed by the PC-DSCLF reduces the logarithmic and exponential operations in the D-SCLF's flip metric without sacrificing FER performance and CNP performance.
-This makes PC-DSCLF decoding more friendly in hardware implementation.
-(2) Compared to the D-SCLF, our PC-DSCLF with multi-PC-aided scheme greatly reduces its average computation complexity (energy) without FER performance loss, which means our decoder has lower average latency and energy consumption.
-(3) our PC-DSCLF decoder with low complexity and storage space can achieve the error-correction performance of CA-SCL decoder with a large complexity and storage space.
-Therefore, PC-DSCLF decoder is an effective low-complexity and high-performance polar decoder.
+In summary, compared with the latest algorithms that feature FHECC under different conditions, the proposed PD-DSCLF decoder achieves a better balance between error-correction capability and computational complexity.